 - loss of hearing

-it almost always causes an odour.
+However, the best way to find an ear infection early is the smell.
 Sometimes it can be foul, sometimes a bit like smelly feet.

 Ears should smell no different to the rest of your dog’s coat.
 As our clients can attest, you’ll often find me taking a sneaky sniff at each ear during a routine examination.

 I remember seeing a guide dog with an ear infection.
 The (blind) owner knew there was a problem but in my early inexperienced days, I thought it looked pretty good.
 However, I got out the otoscope and peered inside to find a hidden, deep ear infection which my eyes had tried to tell me didn’t exist.
 The owner knew from the smell alone that something was wrong.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These help topics are from a series regularly posted on Facebook and Twitter.
 The information provided here is not intended to be used as a substitute for going to the vet.
 If your pet has has a problem, please seek veterinary attention.

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.